blz349/neanderthal_introgression/disease/README.md

 ### Description of code
     neanderthal_gwas.ipynb
-This code investigates if Neanderthal-introgressed SNPs have been associated with any immune-related diseases, including infectious diseases, allergic diseases, autoimmune diseases and autoinflammatory diseases, using data from the NHGRI-EBI GWAS Catalog.
+This code investigates if Neanderthal-introgressed SNPs (present in Chen introgressed sequences) have been associated with any immune-related diseases, including infectious diseases, allergic diseases, autoimmune diseases and autoinflammatory diseases, using data from the NHGRI-EBI GWAS Catalog.

 ---